History of Raleigh

 Raleigh Enterprises purchased the studio in 1979 and immediately launched a comprehensive renovation of its historic buildings.
 As part of an extensive five-year master plan that added modern new soundstages, support facilities and offices to the lot, the refurbishment of the studio ensured the preservation of the best of its Hollywood traditions.
 As part of this process, Raleigh Enterprises virtually reinvented the art of soundstage construction as no new facilities had been built in nearly three decades.

 In 1998, Raleigh Studios furthered its growth with the opening of its Manhattan Beach facility.
 This state-of-the-art lot with nearly 600,000 square feet of stage, support and office space solidified Raleigh Studios’ position as the industry’s premier independent production studio.
-Since then Raleigh has opened locations in Baton Rouge, Louisiana, Detroit, Michigan, Atlanta, Georgia and Budapest, Hungary.
-With seven locations throughout the world and managing over 2.5 million square feet of studio and production support space, Raleigh Studios is the largest independent studio operator in the country.
+With three locations and including studio and production support space, Raleigh Studios is the largest independent studio operator in the country.
 In addition, Raleigh’s parent company, Raleigh Enterprises, purchased an interest in Hollywood Rentals in 2001 and fully acquired the grip and electric company in 2004, bringing one of the industry’s largest equipment providers into its fold and making Raleigh a full service provider of nearly every facet of production services for the entertainment industry.

 Although Raleigh Studios has seen many changes over the years, one thing has remained constant, its commitment to assisting visionary leaders in commercial, film and television production.